Bench-amblee/Bens-Cover-Letter/README.md

 I want to continue to create awesome projects like these to help people around the world!
 Just like ESRI I want my work to contribute to sustainability, community, education, research, and positive change.

-## How can I help ESRI with their mission? with DATA
+## How can I help ESRI achieve their mission? with DATA
 I've been using data to answer questions and solve problems for a long time

 - What's the best coffeeshop in Austin?
 [There's a spreadsheet for that](https://docs.google.com/spreadsheets/d/1ej90jWdd38xZb2M440tFu2RBhw0qJF92Jl6uLJeZU5A/edit?usp=sharing)